 - Use a secure video conferencing platform: There's a lot of competition in the video conferencing space, so we recommend starting with our overview.
 Zoom rolled out end-to-end encryption for all users, but you'll have to enable it in your settings first.
 Jitsi Meet, a free service for ephemeral meeting rooms, also supports end-to-end encryption for those users that enable it at the start of the meeting.

 Online harassment takes many forms.
 Doxxing (collecting a target's personal information and publishing it) and trolling (spouting abusive language and mockery about a target on a public forum) are among the types of online attacks aimed at journalists.

 We're seeing online harassment used as a tactic to suppress journalists with growing frequency.
 Research into online harassment suggests that some reporters are more likely to be targeted based on their gender, sexual orientation, or ethnic background.
 We recommend that all journalists learn to anticipate the damage online harassment attacks might cause, and how to thoughtfully create a response plan before an incident occurs to help minimize it.

 - Read our collection of resources from industry experts on online harassment mitigation and response: Whether you're looking for preventative tips, recommendations for psychosocial care, or incident response, you can turn to our curated resources for guides and services from PEN America, International Women's Media Foundation, and The New York Times, among others.

 There's targeted support out there for journalists in need.
-FPF has developed resources to support journalists’ quickly-changing digital security needs, including for work-from-home, home WiFi, and videoconferencing.
+FPF has developed resources to support journalists’ quickly-changing digital security needs, including for login security with passkeys, securing your home WiFi, and videoconferencing.
 Access Now maintains a 24/7 digital security helpline for journalists and other at-risk communities.

 If you are a journalist or newsroom in a specialized situation that needs additional digital security support, reach out!
 Our digital security team provides consulting and training services, priced at a sliding scale.